Glaucoma Risk Factors

 Family Members with Glaucoma

 The most common type of glaucoma, primary open-angle glaucoma, can be hereditary.
-If members of your immediate family have glaucoma, you are at a much higher risk than the rest of the population.
-Family history increases risk of glaucoma four to nine times.
+Family history increases the risk of glaucoma four to nine times.

 Hispanics in Older Age Groups

 Recent studies indicate the risk for Hispanic populations is greater than those of predominantly European ancestry and that the risk increases significantly among Hispanics over age 60.

 Chronic systemic steroid use increases the risk for glaucoma.